 Taking care of the delicate skin around our eyes is essential for maintaining a youthful look at any age.
-The skin under and around our eyes is one of the first places to show the signs of aging like fine lines, wrinkles, and sagging skin.
-Our under eye skin is significantly thinner, doesn’t have as many oil glands, and can’t produce as much collagen or elastin as the skin on the rest of our face.
-This makes the under eyes more prone to moisture loss and dryness.
+It’s one of the first places to show the signs of aging like fine lines, wrinkles, and sagging skin.
+Our under eye skin is significantly thinner, doesn’t have as many oil glands, and can’t produce as much collagen or elastin as the skin on the rest of our face, making that area more prone to moisture loss and dryness.

 Organic eye creams to the rescue!
 Well, maybe.
-If you understand the root causes of under eye skin issues and know which ingredients are worth the investment, then a great organic and natural eye cream can work wonders to add moisture and much needed nutrients to the under eye area.
+If you understand the root causes of your issues and know which ingredients are worth the investment, then a great organic and natural eye cream can work wonders to add moisture and much needed nutrients to the under eye area.
 Unfortunately, many eye creams promise miracles and simply do not deliver on their promises.
-To help you navigate this crazy world of claims, we put together a comprehensive Guide to Choosing an Effective Natural + Organic Eye Cream which details everything you need to know on how to choose an effective product.
-We’ve also curated an awesome list of the 24 best organic and all-natural eye creams that actually deliver results.
-To make it onto this list, each product had to meet our rigorous set of standards including 1) must be made with organic and natural ingredients 2) must not contain ingredients like sulfates, parabens, phthalates, formaldehydes, ethoxylated ingredients, polysorbates, phenoxyethanol, petrochemicals, triclosan, TEA/DEA, synthetic fragrances and colors 3) must contain ingredients known to be effective at treating under eye conditions and 4) must be well-reviewed from customers across the web.
-In the meantime, here are some things to consider before purchasing a natural eye cream:
+To help you navigate this crazy world of claims, we put together a comprehensive Guide to Choosing an Effective Natural + Organic Eye Cream.

 Still need a little help choosing the best organic skin care products for your skin?
 Then, check out The Ox Box!
 Each quarter, we’ll put together a box filled with premium organic skin care products hand-selected for your specific skin type and skin conditions.